 RELATED: What Does Weight of Fabric Mean?

 Below Product Information, you may find more goodies.
 For example, some products include a “From the Manufacturer” section.
 Toward the bottom of the page also are Customer Q&A, Customer Reviews, and Product Reviews — product insight from buyers like you.

 How to Find Answers to Your Questions About Fabric

 If you’ve got questions about a fabric, the customer opinion zone is where you should start looking for answers.
 Type a query into the Customer Questions & Answers field (below).
 All info in the product listing, customer reviews, and other customer Q&A’s are searched to answer your question.
 And if you don’t find your answer, you can “Ask the Community” and see all questions about the listing.

 BUT WAIT, THERE’S MORE!
 You can leave comments on customer reviews.
 This would be great, for example, if you’d like to know whether a fabric is opaque or would work for a particular kind of garment.
 You know sewists — all they want to do is help other sewists! #crowdsourcing

 Back to asking sellers questions.
-On the sellers page, click the seller you’ve got a question for.
+On page with additional seller options, click the seller you’ve got a question for.
 You’ll be whisked away to the seller’s info page (see below), which features tabs for posted feedback, returns and refunds, shipping, policies, help, and products (the seller’s Amazon storefront).
 If you can’t find your answer under those tabs, there’s button that says, “Ask a Question.”
 Hit it and ask away!

 I tested the “Ask a Question” button for a seller, and I found the seller’s reply buried here:

-Accounts & Lists > Your Account > Email Alerts, Messages, and Ads > Message Center > Buyer/Seller Messages.
+Accounts & Lists > Your Account > Your Messages > Message Center > Buyer/Seller Messages